shanebersiek/iOSI-precourse-onboarding/week-05/labs/custom-table-views-lab/README.md

 + You used at least 2 custom Table View Cells

 ### Bonus Activities

++ Make each cell look more card like
++ Add 2 table view cellrow actions
+	+ The row actions should be different for each cell
 + Make each cell clickable, so that when the user taps on a post, it takes you to a new View Controller with that post.
 + Create the interface so that it adapts to the iPad.
 + Give the user the ability to post their own texts and photos

 # Additional Resources